lucavb/homebridge-esphome-ts/README.md

 }
 ```

+## Blacklisting

+If for some reason you want to exclude a specific component from this plugin just
+add a key to a string array under the key `blacklist`.

 ## Todo

-- [ ] Implement a blacklist for components
+- [x] Implement a blacklist for components
 - [ ] Testing, especially the hap-nodejs >= 0.5 requirement
 - [x] Implement sensor component